brevzin/cpp_proposals/118x_spaceship/mothership.md

 >       - `(t <=> u <= 0) == bool(t <= u)`
 >       - `(t <=> u >= 0) == bool(t >= u)`
 > - If `Cat` is convertible to `strong_ordering`, `T` and `U` model `StrictTotallyOrderedWith<T, U>` ([concepts.stricttotallyordered]).

-Add a new specification for `compare_three_way_result` in a new clause after 16.11.3 \[cmp.common\] named "Comparison Result" \[cmp.result\]:
+Add a new subclause [cmp.result] "spaceship invocation result":

 > The behavior of a program that adds specializations for the `compare_three_way_result` template defined in this subclause is undefined.

 > For the `compare_three_way_result` type trait applied to the types `T` and `U`, let `t` and `u` denote lvalues of types `const remove_reference_t<T>` and `const remove_reference_t<U>`, respectively.
 If the expression `t <=> u` is well-formed, the member *typedef-name* `type` denotes the type `decltype(t <=> u)`.
 Otherwise, there is no member `type`.

-Add a new specification for `compare_three_way` in a new clause named "Comparison Object" [cmp.object]:
+Add a new subclause [cmp.object] "spaceship object":

 > In this subclause, `BUILTIN_PTR_3WAY(T, U)` for types `T` and `U` is a boolean constant expression. `BUILTIN_PTR_3WAY(T, U)` is `true` if and only if `<=>` in the expression `declval<T>() <=> declval<U>()` resolves to a built-in operator comparing pointers.

-> There is an implementation-defined strict total ordering over all pointer values of a given type.
-This total ordering is consistent with the partial order imposed by the builtin operator `<=>`.

 >
     :::cpp